tomwpublic/hubitat_dahua/README.md

 * Observe events on the attribute `crossLineDetected`and `crossRegionDetected` attributes, which will report the names of those events.
 * For doorbell devices, the first physical button press on the doorbell will create a child virtual button controller.
     * Observe `pushed` events on button 1 for doorbell button press events.
+* The `closeStream` command will close the event stream from the device.
+    * You can use this if you want to pause receiving real-time events for some reason.
+    * `Initialize` will re-start the event stream.

 # (Optional) Use the camera discovery app: